 Prior to becoming principal at Willow Springs Middle School, he served as assistant principal and principal at Sloan Creek Middle School for four years.
-He is currently working on his Educational Doctorate through Creighton University in Interdisciplinary Leadership with an emphasis in education.
+He recently completed his Educational Doctorate through Creighton University in Interdisciplinary Leadership with an emphasis in education.

 Kent grew up in Albuquerque, New Mexico and attended Emporia State University in Emporia, Kansas.
 At Emporia State, Kent played college baseball and received his bachelor's degree in secondary education.

 Upon graduating from Emporia State, Kent began his teaching career in Albuquerque at Rio Rancho High School, a brand new, state of the art facility built by the Intel Corporation.
 At Rio Rancho High, Kent had the opportunity to contribute to the innovative development of new curriculum and programs.
 During this time, he received his master's degree in secondary education from the University of New Mexico.